 In 1884 Ida began teaching in Memphis.
 She also wrote articles on civil rights for local newspapers and when she criticised the Memphis Board of Education for under-funding African American schools, she lost her job as a teacher.

-Ida used her savings to become part owner of Free Speech , a small newspaper in Memphis.
+Ida used her savings to become part owner of Free Speech, a small newspaper in Memphis.
 Over the next few years she concentrated on writing about individual cases where black people had suffered at the hands of white racists.
 This included an investigation into lynching and discovered during a short period 728 black men and women had been lynched by white mobs.
-Of these deaths, two-thirds were for small offences such as public drunkenness and shoplifting.
+Of these deaths, two-thirds were for small offences such as public drunkenness and shoplifting. the first conference of the NAACP she successfully persuaded the organisation to resolve to make lynching a federal crime.

 On 9th March, 1892, three African American businessmen were lynched in Memphis.
 When Ida wrote an article condemning the lynchers, a white mob destroyed her printing press.
 They declared that they intended to lynch Ida but fortunately she was visiting Philadelphia at the time.
 Unable to return to Memphis, Ida was recruited by the progressive newspaper, New York Age .
 She continued her campaign against lynching and Jim Crow laws and in 1893 and 1894 made lecture tours of Britain.
 While there in 1894 she helped to establish the British Anti-Lynching Committee.
 Members included James Keir Hardie, Thomas Burt, John Clifford, Isabella Ford, Tom Mann, Joseph Pease, C. P. Scott, Ben Tillett and Mary Humphrey Ward.

 In 1894 Ida married Ferdinand Barnett, the founder of the Conservator , the first African American newspaper in Chicago.
 Ida gave birth to four children: Charles (1896), Herman (1897), Ida (1901) and Alfreda (1904).
-She continued her involvement in politics and wrote pamphlets such as Southern Horrors: Lynch Law and Mob Rule in New Orleans .
+She continued her involvement in politics and wrote pamphlets such as Southern Horrors: Lynch Law in All Its Phases.

 In 1901 Ida published her book, Lynching and the Excuse for It.
 In the book she argued that the main aim of lynching was to intimidate blacks from becoming involved in politics and therefore maintaining white power in the South.